Dental Exam – Every Six Months

 The Dental Examination

-During your initial dental examination our dentists and hygienists will take necessary dental x-rays to assess the health of your teeth and gums.
-Your dentist will examine each tooth for cavities, periodontal disease, plaque and tartar build up.
+During your initial dental examination our dentists and hygienists will take full-mouth dental x-rays to assess the health of your teeth and gums.
+A dentist, or one of our experienced dental hygienists will examine each tooth for cavities, periodontal disease, plaque and tartar build up.

 Dental x-rays will not be required at every visit, your dentist will discuss if a new x-ray will be needed.
 Typically, a full-mouth x-ray every 2-3 years is sufficient.